thangtran76/eks/README.md

 Apply the IAM Policy to the Worker Node Group Role List the contents of the asg-policy.json file. cat asg-policy.json

-Copy the content of asg-policy.json to your clipboard.
-Switch to the AWS Management Console.
-Navigate to the IAM service.
-Click Roles in the left sidebar.
-Type "node" in the search bar.
-Click the name of the role that appears in the search results to open it.
-Click + Add inline policy.
-Click the JSON tab.
-Delete the default text from the policy editor, and paste in the content of asg-policy.json you copied to your clipboard earlier.
-Click Review policy.
-Name the policy "CA".
-Click Create policy.
-Deploy the Cluster Autoscaler
-Go back to your terminal application.
-Run the following command:
-kubectl apply -f cluster_autoscaler.yaml
-Check the cluster autoscaler logs. kubectl logs -f deployment/cluster-autoscaler -n kube-system Press Ctrl + C to exit the logs.
-Deploy and Scale the Nginx Deployment
-Deploy a Sample Nginx Application
-List the contents of the current directory. ls
-List the contents of the nginx.yaml file. cat nginx.yaml
-Deploy the nginx deployment.
-kubectl apply -f nginx.yaml
-Verify that the deployment was successful. kubectl get deployment/nginx-scaleout
-Scale the Nginx Deployment
-Run the following command:
-kubectl scale --replicas=10 deployment/nginx-scaleout
-Check the autoscaler logs again. kubectl logs -f deployment/cluster-autoscaler -n kube-system Go back to the AWS Management Console.
+Go back to the AWS Management Console.
 Navigate to the EC2 service.
 Click 3 Running Instances.
 Go back to your terminal application.
 Check the nodes.
 kubectl get nodes
-Delete the service.
-kubectl delete -f nginx-svc.yaml
-Delete the nginx and cluster autoscaler deployments. kubectl delete -f cluster_autoscaler.yaml
-Delete the nginx deployments.
-kubectl delete -f nginx.yaml
 Conclusion
 Congratulations, you've successfully completed this hands-on lab!